Unboxed-Software/solana-course/content/transfer-hook.md

   });
 ```

+Note that this did not actually mint out NFT.
+We'll do that next.

 ### Create Token Accounts and Mint The NFT

-here we are testing two things:
+Now we have to mint our NFT.
+In this second test we'll do the following:

-1. Create the associated token accounts for the sender and the recipient
+1. Create two associated token accounts, one for the `sender` and another for the `recipient` (which we'll use later)
-2. Mint the NFT and set the mint authority to null so no one can mint any more tokens
+2. Mint the NFT to the `sender` and set the mint authority to null so no one can mint any more tokens

 ```ts
   it('Creates Token Accounts and Mint The NFT', async () => {